Family of the black wrestler who was forced to cut his dreadlocks speaks out

 They allege that the referee was late to the meet and didn't question their son's hair or the need for a head covering during the initial evaluation.

-The referee did not immediately responded to CNN's requests for comment Tuesday afternoon.
+The referee did not immediately respond to CNN's requests for comment Tuesday afternoon.

 The referee later told Andrew his hair and headgear were not in compliance with league regulations, Speziali said in the statement.